ameya-angadi/Desk32/README.md

 [![Desk32 Demo Video](Images/Desk32_Thumbnail.png)](https://youtu.be/7ImN2L3nb7k)

 *Click the above image to watch the full technical walkthrough and performance demo.*

 ---

 ## Future Improvements
+While the current version of Desk32 is a fully functional "Focus Anchor",  the ESP32-S3-BOX-3 architecture provides a massive amount of untapped potential.

+The current Arduino IDE based setup is good for quick and rapid development but by using ESP-IDF more features can be implemented.
+The hardware is designed to scale, and I have several planned upgrades to further enhance the user experience:
 * **Local Voice Control:** Hands-free timer commands using the onboard dual-microphone array.
 * **SD-Card Persistence:** Saving tasks to the Micro-SD slot to save them permenantly.
 * **Context-Aware Logic:** Triggering ventilation/movement alerts based on integrated sensors in the sensor dock.